oniehuis/StatisticalProjections.jl/docs/src/index.md

-# StatisticalProjections.jl
+# CPPLS.jl

-StatisticalProjections provides chemometric projection methods in Julia, currently centered on CPPLS-DA for supervised classification tasks.
+CPPLS provides a pure-Julia implementation of Canonical Powered Partial Least Squares Discriminant Analysis (CPPLS-DA; Indahl et al. 2019, Liland & Indahl 2009) that handles collinear predictors and exports interpretable loadings and scores..
 The goal is to enable reproducible preprocessing, fitting, and validation pipelines, so common chemometric analyses stay transparent and auditable.

 ## Installation